-Heat up the oil in a large pan, the chop the onion and add it to it, leaving to cook for about 3-4 minutes until transluscent.
+- Heat up the oil in a large pan, then peel and chop the onion and add it to it, leaving it to cook on a medium heat until golden.

-Chop the carrot, garlic and celery sticks, and add them to the pan together with the beef stock.
+- Chop the carrot, pepper, garlic and celery stick, and add them to the pan together with the beef stock.

-Leave to cook with the lid on until the liquid is reduced, then add the chopped tomatoes and leave to cook until the sauce is reduced again.
+- Add the chopped tomatoes and leave to cook until the sauce is reduced and thickened.

-Season with salt, pepper, add the parmesan, Italian herbs, and parsley, and turn off the heat for now.
+- Season with salt, pepper, add the Italian herbs, and parsley, and remove from the heat.